Flashtube: Ablative flashtubes

 Ablative flashtubes are triggered by under-pressurizing.
 Ablative flashtubes are typically constructed using quartz tubing and one or both electrodes hollowed out, allowing a vacuum pump to be attached to control the gas pressure.
 The electrodes of the lamp are connected to a charged capacitor, and then the gas is vacuumed from the lamp.
 When the gas reaches a low enough pressure (often just a few torr) randomly-ionized particles are able to accelerate to velocities sufficient to begin ejecting electrons from the cathode as they impact its surface, resulting in a Townsend avalanche that causes the lamp to self-flash.
 At such low pressures, the efficiency of the flash would normally be very low.
 However, because of the low pressure, the particles have room to accelerate to very high speeds, and the magnetic forces expand the arc so that the bulk of its plasma becomes concentrated at the surface, bombarding the glass.
 The bombardment ablates (vaporizes) large amounts of quartz from the inner wall.
 This ablation creates a sudden, violent, localized increase in the internal pressure of the lamp, increasing the efficiency of the flash to very high levels.
 The ablation, however, causes extensive wear to the lamp, weakening the glass, and they typically need replacement after a very short lifetime.

 Ablative flashtubes need to be refilled and vacuumed to the proper pressure for each flash.
 Therefore, they cannot be used for very high-repetition applications.
 Also, this usually precludes the use of very expensive gases like krypton or xenon.
 The most common gas used in an ablative flashtube is air, although sometimes cheap argon is also used.
-The flash usually must be very short to prevent too much heat from transferring to the glass, but the flashes can often be shorter than a normal lamp of comparative size.
+The flash usually must be very short to prevent too much heat from transferring to the glass.
+However, because nearly all the plasma is concentrated at the surface, the lamps have very low inductance and flashes can often be shorter than a normal lamp of comparative size.
 The flash from a single ablative flashtube can also be more intense than multiple lamps.
 For these reasons, the most common use for the lamps is for the pumping of dye lasers.